TheLogicMaster/switch-gdx/README.md

 - Sound effect pitch control

 ## Notes
-- Requires retrolambda for lambda support (Use pre-v7 Gradle wrapper)
 - Exceptions thrown without a try-catch block are ignored (Maybe adding try-catch block in thread init code, in addition to main function)
 - Concurrent access to files is more limited on Switch where it might normally work on PC, so ensure files are closed properly
 - Sound effects are limited to OGG and WAV, Music supports MP3, OGG, and WAV